Ashke: Plot

 Pamma is in his late thirties living in Canada with his sister and her family.
 He is doing petty jobs but doesn't carry on for very long as he has a bad temper and lack of subordination.
 He is struggling to live and find a direction in his life in contrast with the Pamma from 15 years back, who was full of life and hope.

-He was a passionate Bhangra dancer and was the star performer of Khalsa College, Amritsar.
-But things didn't work out the way he had hoped and after breaking ties with his college team, with the love of his life and his father, his sister gave him a sanctuary in her home as she loves him unconditionally.
+15 years ago, he was a passionate Bhangra dancer and was the star performer of Khalsa College, Amritsar.
+But things didn't work out the way he had hoped and after breaking ties with his college team, the love of his life, and his father, his sister gave him a sanctuary in her home as she loves him unconditionally.

 But now at an unexpected juncture his sister's kid Ekam finds out about his dance talent and the kids are in dire need of his help.
 This equation brings him closer to kids and his long-lost passion but also, he comes across his lost love/Jia, in a very vulnerable situation.
 Pamma finds the emotions he had covered up deep in his heart for all these years.